xpavlic4/book-extracts/Atomic Habits.md

 The cause of your habits is actually the prediction that precedes them.
 The prediction leads to a feeling.
 Highlight the benefits of avoiding a bad habit to make it seem unattractive.

 Habits are attractive when we associate them with positive feelings and unattractive when we associate them with negative feelings.
-Create a motivation ritual by doin something you enjoy immediately before a difficult habit.
+Create a motivation ritual by doing something you enjoy immediately before a difficult habit.

 ## The 3rd law - make it easy